Legion (TV series): Production

+Pilot

 Filming for the pilot took place in Vancouver, with Hawley directing and Dana Gonzales serving as cinematographer.
 With the series order, the rest of the first season were set to also film in Vancouver, with Craig Wrobleski also working as a cinematographer.
 Both Gonzales and Wrobleski previously worked with Hawley on Fargo.
 The pilot featured a large amount of in-camera effects, which Hawley admitted would be a challenge for the series' directors to maintain, given he had 21 days to film the pilot, but the subsequent episodes were only scheduled 8 days of filming each.
 Some of these shoots ultimately had to be extended to 10 or 11 days filming to meet Hawley's vision.
-For the second season, the series relocated its production to California to take advantage of tax incentives provided by the California Film Commission under its "Program 2.0" initiative.

 Music

 Jeff Russo was revealed to be composing the series' score in October 2016.
 Hawley stated that when first meeting with Russo about the series, he told the latter that he wanted the series to sound like Pink Floyd's The Dark Side of the Moon, explaining "that album more than anything is really the soundscape of mental illness to some degree".
 Russo felt that "the important part is allowing the humanity of these characters to really shine through", and in addition to an orchestra he used "a bunch of old synthesizers" and "a lot of interesting sound design" to represent the "otherworldly" elements of the series.
 With the series' premiere, Russo reiterated that the "through-line" of the series is the relationship between Haller and Barrett, and said that a love story "lends itself to musical moments.
 It allows it to underscore the character."
 After his early meetings with Hawley, Russo developed some initial ideas for the score, and created three different themes to represent Haller.
 He adapted these ideas to fit the episodes once they had been edited.
 A soundtrack album for the first season was released digitally on February 24, 2017, on Amazon.com.